ge0ffrey/awesome-kotlin/README.md

 ### <a name="libraries-frameworks-browsers"></a>Browsers <sup>[Back ⇈](#libraries-frameworks-browsers-subcategory)</sup>
 * [wendigo/chrome-reactive-kotlin](https://github.com/wendigo/chrome-reactive-kotlin) - Chrome Debugging Protocol for Kotlin (with RxJava2)

+### <a name="libraries-frameworks-artificial-intelligence"></a>Browsers <sup>[Back ⇈](#libraries-frameworks-artificial-intelligence-subcategory)</sup>
+* [kiegroup/optaplanner](https://www.optaplanner.org/compatibility/kotlin.html) - Constraint solving AI for planning and scheduling problems.
+* [KotlinNLP/SimpleDNN](https://github.com/KotlinNLP/SimpleDNN) - SimpleDNN is a machine learning lightweight open-source library part of KotlinNLP and has been designed to support relevant neural network architectures in natural language processing tasks.

 ## <a name="projects"></a>Projects <sup>[Back ⇈](#projects-category)</sup>
 ### <a name="projects-web"></a>Web <sup>[Back ⇈](#projects-web-subcategory)</sup>